Bocaue

-With the continuous expansion of Metro Manila, the municipality is now part of Manila's built-up area which reaches San Ildefonso in its northernmost part.
-The Bocaue River runs through most of the town.

 Among its tourist attractions are a town museum located near the municipality's center and the town's river festival celebrated on the first Sunday of every July.
 The river festival is in commemoration of the Holy Cross of Wawa, believed to be miraculous by the town's predominantly Roman Catholic population.

 Etymology

 The town's name comes from the Old Tagalog word "Bukawe", which refers to a type of long bamboo (Schyzostachyum lima).

 History

 Bocaue was first established by Franciscan missionaries as a barrio and visita of Meycauayan in 1582 and as a town on April 11, 1606, under the advocacy of San Martin de Tours.
 It was the first town to be granted independence from the old Meycauayan that was then a very large town comprising the present territories of Meycauayan City, Marilao, Santa Maria, San Jose del Monte City, Obando, and Valenzuela City.

 After the Philippine–American War, the Philippine Commission was established, part of whose functions was the reorganization of Philippine municipalities and provinces.
 In 1903, Bulacan province reduced the number of towns from 26 to 19.
-The town of Balagtas was annexed to Bocaue, which later regained its independence and was reestablished as a town in 1911.
+The town of Balagtas merged with Bocaue, with the former serving as the seat of government from October 8 to November 20 before it was transferred to the latter.
+Bocaue later regained its independence and was reestablished as a town in 1911.

 During the Bocaue River Festival of July 2, 1993, around 500 people rode the "floating pagoda" for the Holy Cross of Wawa way beyond the boat's capacity and caused the boat to sink, killing more than two hundred people.
 Despite the lives lost, no one has been made accountable for the tragedy.
 This incident became known as the Bocaue Pagoda Tragedy.

-On the morning of December 31, 2007, ten fireworks stores burned in Barangay Turo, causing a series of explosions within the area and injuring 7 persons.
+On the morning of December 31, 2007, ten fireworks stores burned in Barangay Turo, causing a series of explosions within the area and injuring 7 people.